SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 - Verify JWT Token server side to serve authenticated API endpoints in Flask Application

 ## Decentralized Authentication in AWS Cloud
 Decentralized authentication is a security mechanism that allows for the secure and decentralized authentication of users on the web, meaning there is no central authority verifying an individual’s identity.
-It is used for online  for this technology include online marketplaces, social media platforms, and other online communities that require user authentication.
+It is used for online marketplaces, social media platforms, and other online communities that require user authentication.
 Decentralized Identifiers (DIDs) are unique identifiers that allow for verified digital identification.
 DIDs, unlike traditional federated identifiers, are designed to be independent of centralized registries, identity providers, and certificate authorities.
 For organizations, decentralized authentication limits risk, makes audits easier, and checks credentials for faster remote hiring.

 ### Types of Decentralized Authentication
 -	`SAML/Single Sign ON & Identity Provider`:   SAML is an acronym for Security Assertion Markup Language.
 One credential is used to log into and authenticate with an application with face id.
 It allows a single point of entry into any application.
 Tells an application like Facebook, for example, to use face id for username and password, so you don’t have to remember them moving forward.